 Once you have selected a style from the expanded list it will be added to the Bibliographic Output Style drop down menu.

 Curtin provides three EndNote styles which have been adapted for use with the Curtin referencing guides.
-These should be included in the Select Another Style menu.
+These should be included in the Select A Style menu.
 If they do not appear there you can download them using the links below:

 Some referencing styles, such as Vancouver, require journal titles to be abbreviated in the reference (e.g. New England Journal of Medicine appears as N Engl J Med).
 EndNote allows you to import a terms list so that journal titles are automatically abbreviated.